 Cold batter makes the batter stick to the onion rings while frying and ensures they fry up crisply.
 When the cold batter hits the oil, it prevents the flour from absorbing the oil too much and therefore resulted in a light crispy batter.

 Remember to add seasoning to all the layers generously, so that your onion rings will be flavor-packed and savory.
 Do not After the onion rings are fried, sprinkle more seasoning and salt immediately when they are still hot at the top to boost more flavor.
 The seasoning sticks and dissolves more rapidly when they touch hot surfaces, so the sooner you season the food, the better it tastes.

-5. Coat the onion rings with flour before dipping into the batter
+5. Dredge onions before dipping them into the batter

-Dredging onion rings in flour is what makes the batter sticks to the onion.
-The flour is applied directly to the food to ensure that its surface is dry enough, so that the liquid binder will adhere properly.
+Dredging onion rings in flour is what makes the batter stick to the onion.
+The flour is applied directly to the food to ensure that its surface is dry enough so that the liquid binder will adhere properly.

 6. Cook in batches

-Overcrowding your frying pan will make the rings stick together and lower the oil’s temperature, which can result in food that’s not properly deep fried.
-Use wider frying pan so that you will be able to fry a lot at a single time.
-To avoid ending up with onion rings that are not cooked through, I recommend to separate frying the large and small onion.
+Overcrowding your frying pan will make the rings stick together and lower the oil’s temperature, which can result in food that’s not properly deep-fried.
+Use a wider frying pan so that you will be able to fry a lot at a single time.
+To avoid ending up with onion rings that are not cooked through, I recommend separating the frying process the large and small onion.

 7. Drain the oil well

-When your onion rings have finished cooking, put the fried onion rings to paper towel to dry.
+When your onion rings have finished cooking, put the fried onion rings on a paper towel to dry.
 However, do not leave them there too long because the excess oil and steam can escape within the shell and make the onion rings soggy.